kixxauth/kixx-logger/README.md

 Notice in the example above we call setLevel() on the root logger *after* a child logger has been created in the Database constructor.
 The child logger will get the setLevel() change set on the root logger even after it has been created.
 See [Child Loggers](#child-loggers) for more information.

-If the logger in the Database init() method will output to [stdout](http://www.linfo.org/standard_output.html).
 Notice the composite name field representing the child logger's relationship to the parent:

 ```
 {"name":"RootApplication:Database","hostname":"kixxauth-Mac-mini.local","pid":16643,"time":"2022-09-01T11:05:47.834Z","level":30,"msg":"initialized"}